Grant1219/portfolio_hugo/site/content/post/terraform.md

 ### Handle all the special cases first, and give your modules a uniform data set

 One solution is to create a module that takes all the input about the environments, filter, sort, rearrange, and output it in a consistent format that can then be iterated over and passed to your business logic modules later on.
-Below is a short concrete example of what I mean.
+Below is a short example of what I mean.

 The data input to start with, this is usually generic enough that it can be shared between all teams in an organization and easily maintained/updated.
 ```